NASCAR Thunder 2003: Release

 A month after the console versions' release, a PC version of NASCAR Thunder 2003 was made available, becoming the second PC game in the series.
 Despite its later release, it removes all special modes (and the entire Thunder Plate system) except for Season mode.
 A new testing mode is added, and 16-player multiplayer over the Internet or LAN is supported.
 It generally received lower scores from reviewers than the console version did.

 Reception

 The game received "favorable" reviews on all platforms except the PC version, which received "average" reviews, according to the review aggregation website Metacritic.

 The GameCube version was a runner-up for the "Best Driving Game for GameCube" award at GameSpot's Best and Worst of 2002 Awards, which went to NASCAR: Dirt to Daytona.
-The game was also a runner-up for the "Console Racing" award at the Academy of Interactive Arts & Sciences' 6th Annual Interactive Achievement Awards, which went to Need for Speed: Hot Pursuit 2.
+The game was also a nominee for "Console Racing Game of the Year" at the AIAS' 6th Annual Interactive Achievement Awards, which ultimately went to Need for Speed: Hot Pursuit 2.